operbot/operbot/docs/programmer.rst

     </center>
     <br>

-The ``operbot`` package provides an Object class (in bot.obj), that provides a save/load to/from json files on disk.
-Objects can be searched with database functions and read-only files to improve persistence are used.
-Types in filename are used for reconstruction.
-Methods are factored out into functions to have a clean namespace to read JSON data into.
+The ``opr`` package provides an Object class, that saves/loads to/from json files on disk.
+Objects can be searched with database functions.
+Type in filename is used for reconstruction and ethods are factored out into functions to have a clean namespace to read JSON data into.

 basic usage is this::

->>> from operbot import Object
+>>> from opr import Object
 >>> o = Object()
 >>> o.key = "value"
 >>> o.key